Measurement of inclusive J/$\psi$ pair production cross section in pp collisions at $\sqrt{s} = 13$ TeV

 \section{Conclusion}

 The production cross section of $\Jpsi$ pairs at large rapidity in \pp collisions at \thirteen was studied by ALICE.
 The measurement exploits the full Run~2 data sample collected by ALICE.
 The production cross section of inclusive $\Jpsi$ pairs is reported to be $10.3 \pm 2.3 \, {\rm (stat.)} \pm 1.3 \, {\rm (syst.)}$~nb, for $\Jpsi$ in the rapidity interval $2.5<y<4.0$ and for $\pt>0$.
+The effective double-parton scattering cross section is evaluated neglecting the single-parton scattering contribution.
 The results are compatible with analogous measurements performed by the LHCb collaboration in a similar kinematic interval~\cite{LHCb:2011kri,LHCb:2016wuo}.

 The Run~3 data taking, with the upgraded ALICE detector and the larger accumulated luminosity~\cite{ALICE:2023udb}, will allow us to perform this measurement with increased precision and separating the prompt and non-prompt contributions.
 This will also enable studying the kinematics of these events and probe model calculations.